Human immune system

 If a foreign molecule enters the body later in life, a certain number of immune cells will always be found capable of recognizing it.
 The foreign molecule will be transported to the lymph node that acts as a police station.
 The case is first assessed.
 If the immune system chooses to respond to that foreign molecule, a rapid mutation and selection process takes place under the leadership of the dendritic cell, resulting in amazing optimization of the receptor recognizing the foreign molecule and cloning the original cell that carried it within 3-4 days.
 Optimized receptor clones can then proceed to body wand searching for and destroying cells containing the foreign molecule (this is called type 1 response, cell or cytotoxic response).
 The other option is that the clones begin to freely release the optimized receptor into the extracellular space, and the diffusion itself finds target molecules, such as the surface of microbes (this is called type 2 response, or antibody, humoral response, humor = juice).

 Intra-cellular parasites (e.g., viruses) and tumors are blocked by the fact that each cell (except red blood cells) carries MHC molecules functioning as a ID card on the surface.
-MHC molecules present as if they are a photograph of the inner environment of the wearer's cell - each individual MHC molecule is stuck with a randomly selected intracellular protein fragment.
+MHC molecules present as if they are a photograph of the inner environment of the wearer's cell - each individual MHC molecule is stuck on a randomly selected fragment of intracellular proteins.
 Cells whose fragments correspond to foreign molecules are destroyed.
 Those cells that would try to avoid detection by reduced MHC expression are killed by a special group of surveillance cells - NK lymphocytes.

 Basic concepts of immunology